Philippe-C/Data-Exploratory-Analysis/README.md

 ### Plot 3
 ![plot3] (https://cloud.githubusercontent.com/assets/10817013/6765733/d206f71e-cfec-11e4-979c-c53fe58250d3.png)

 A3.
-We observe a decrease for type= NON-ROAD, NONPOINT, ON-ROAD from 1999 to 2008 !

-    We observe an increase for type= POINT but only from 1999 to 2005 !
+We observe a decrease for type= NON-ROAD, NONPOINT, ON-ROAD from 1999 to 2008 ! and We observe an increase for type= POINT but only from 1999 to 2005 !

 ### Plot 4
 ![plot4] (https://cloud.githubusercontent.com/assets/10817013/6765929/b8b8b99e-cff3-11e4-88ce-6d2d41fd9cfa.png)

 A4.
-Total (Purple Line): From the plot, we see that the purple line for total slightly declines from 1999 to 2002.
-From 2002 to 2005 the line has a marginal increase.
-Finally, from 2005 to 2008, the overall trend has a sharp decrease.
-Point (Blue Line): From the plot, we see that the blue line for point is slightly similar in shape to the total purple line.
-From 1999 to 2002 the point blue line has a steeper decrease.
-From 2002 to 2005, the point blue line increases only slightly.
-Finally, from 2005 to 2008, the overall trend has a sharp decrease.
-Nonpoint (Red Line): This line is remarkably different from the other two lines.
-From 1999 to 2002 it has an increase (although it starts from a much lower level than the other two lines at just above zero).
-From 2002 to 2005 it remains nearly level and does not appear to increase or decrease much.
-Finally, from 2005 to 2008, another symmetrical decrease occurs to end just below the initial levels for the 1999 values.
+Emissions from coal combustion-related sources have decreased sharply from 1999 to 2008.

 ### Plot 5
 ![plot5] (https://cloud.githubusercontent.com/assets/10817013/6766178/eb678f7a-cffb-11e4-862a-43641268756e.png)